Timwi/KtaneSouvenir/documentation.md

 	* Another `AnswerType` value if the answers are to be rendered in a font provided by Souvenir

 A full list of the options is available below in the section titled “Full list of options”.

+## Testing in Unity (TestHarness)

+At this point you can already see what your new question will look like by running Souvenir in TestHarness.
+Souvenir will begin by showing the first question of the first module alphabetically.
+You can use TP commands to navigate to other modules or change the language:

+* **`!1 point`** — will move to the first module alphabetically that contains “point” (at time of writing, that is *Pinpoint*).
+* **`!1 lang en`** — changes the language (`en` = English, `de` = German, `ja` = Japanese, `ru` = Russian).

+After that, you can use the six buttons to navigate between modules, questions, discriminators etc. You will notice that you can always access all six buttons — even when the current question shows only four answers, the remaining two buttons are off to the right, outside the frame of the module.

+* Button 1 (usually top-left): cycle through the modules alphabetically.
+* Button 2 (usually bottom-left): cycle through the intro texts.
+* Button 3 (usually top-middle): cycle through the questions for the current module.
+* Button 4 (usually bottom-middle): cycle through the sets of example arguments for the current question.
+* Button 5 (usually top-right): cycle through the discriminators for the current question.
+* Button 6 (usually bottom-right): cycle through the sets of example arguments for the current discriminator.

 ## The handler